nils-mathieu/piscine-rust/module-00.md

 nm: <output>: no symbols
 ```

-* It must have a custom profile inheritint from the "dev" profile, which disablse integer
+* It must have a custom profile inheriting the "dev" profile.
+That profile must simply disable
-overflow.
+integer overflow checks.

 ```txt
 >_ cargo run --bin test-overflows